-Prerequisite: Counter Registration Required.
+Prerequisite: Counter registration required

 CMSC 591 Directed Study in Computer Science

 Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

-Prerequisite: Counter Registration Required.

-CMSC 595 Internship in Computer Science
+CMSC 595

 The academic component of the internship includes readings related to the substance of the internship, discussions with the faculty supervisor, and a written report appropriate to the discipline.
 Course grades are based on this academic work.
 Units: Variable.

-Prerequisite: Counter Registration Required
+Prerequisite: Counter registration required

-CMSC 599

-Independent Study in Computer Science
+CMSC 599 Independent Study in Computer Science

 Units: Variable.

-Prerequisite: Counter Registration Required.
+Prerequisite: Counter registration required

 CMSC 600 Computer Science Senior Seminar

 Intended as a capstone experience for math-computer science majors, this course provides a forum for seniors to formally present the results of their required independent study projects.
 CMSC minors and other students doing senior projects involving computing are also invited to present their work in this seminar.
 Units: 3.

 CMSC 690 Tutorial Studies in Computer Science

 Units: Variable.

-Prerequisite: Counter Registration Required.
+Prerequisite: Counter registration required

-CMSC 691 Directed Study in Computer Science Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
+CMSC 691 Directed Study in Computer Science

+Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

-Prerequisite: Counter Registration Required.
+Prerequisite: Counter registration required

-CMSC 695 Internship in Computer Science
+CMSC 695

 The academic component of the internship includes readings related to the substance of the internship, discussions with the faculty supervisor, and a written report appropriate to the discipline.
 Course grades are based on this academic work.
 Units: Variable.

-Prerequisite: Counter Registration Required
+Prerequisite: Counter registration required

 CMSC 699 Independent Study in Computer Science

 Units: Variable.